 Senior Driver In-Vehicle Evaluation: A vision test, questionnaire and confidential assessment of your driving skills with an AMA Driver Education instructor (and, in select locations, an occupational therapist) on a specially designed route.
 For drivers who want an objective opinion about their skills, or who’ve been referred by a medical professional.

 CAA.ca/Seniors: Online resources for older drivers and their family members, drawn from the Canadian Medical Association, Canadian Association of Occupational Therapists and other expert groups.

 AMA Rewards partners help you save on your driving journey.

 Listen up!: Don’t let hearing impairment cause you to miss other vehicles’ aural cues.
 Book a free Connect Hearing appointment to determine your needs.
-AMA members get exclusive savings, including up to 15% off hearing aids and five years of free batteries with a hearing aid purchase.
+AMA members get exclusive savings, including up to 20% off hearing technology and five years of free batteries with a hearing aid purchase.
 That can mean up to $600 in savings on a $4,000 set of hearing aids.

 Good looking: An up-to-date eyewear prescription is essential for safe driving.
 Need new specs?
 It’s easy to see clearly with member savings of up to 50% on glasses at LensCrafters.

 WE’VE GOT YOU COVERED

 Visit an AMA centre—on your own or with your family—or call 1-800-642-3810 to talk to us about your senior driving journey.
 See ama.ab.ca/SeniorDrivers for more information.